secretstartups/handbook/management/team-retrospectives/index.html.md

 1. If there are action items in the document for your team from the previous retrospective please provide an update on them in the document.
 They will be verbalized during the meeting.
 1. Add a checkbox in the table below when your retrospective is done and when the document is updated.

-Please do all of these steps *at least* one day before the team-wide retrospective.
+Please do all of these steps *at least* one day before the public team-wide retrospective.

 It's easy for retrospectives to go off the rails if there isn't a good plan for collecting actionable insights.
 If the moderator doesn't guide the conversation